reincas/Lanthanide/README.md

 The unit of the parameters is that of an energy.
 The code does not depend on your choice of the unit, but it is advisable to stay with standard, which means using wavenumbers in cm<sup>-1</sup>.
-Wavenumber is the inverse of a radiation wavelength in vacuum:
+Wavenumbers are defined as the inverse of radiation wavelengths in vacuum:

 $$
 k = \frac{1}{\lambda}